Connecticut Paycheck Calculator

 $0.00

 Typical Connecticut paychecks include federal income tax, Social Security, Medicare, and Connecticut state income tax.
-Cities and towns in Connecticut do not levy employee local income taxes on wages (municipal finance relies on property and other taxes).
-Employers fund Connecticut unemployment insurance (SUTA), FUTA, workers’ compensation, and required notices.
-Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and certain insurance premiums—may reduce taxable wages when plan-eligible.
+Cities and towns in Connecticut do not levy employee local income taxes on wages; municipal finance relies on property and other taxes.
+Employers fund Connecticut unemployment insurance (SUTA), FUTA, workers’ compensation, and maintain required postings.
+Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

 • Employee (federal): Income tax (W-4), Social Security, Medicare, Additional Medicare for high earners.